newmohib/linux-administration/README.md

 - Shell : The progream that interprets and executes the various commands that we type in the terminal
 - Translates our command so that the OS Kernel can understand it
 - Unix like systems
-- Different Shell Implementations ( shell vs sh vs Bash )
+- Different Shell Implementations ( shell vs sh vs Bash ) zsh
   - sh:
    - used to be the default shell
    - sh (Bourne Shell): /bin/sh
+   - with .sh extentions for all shell file
+   -
   - bash:
     - update version of sh to bash and add more feature
     - default shell prgram for most UNIX like systems